Best Time Management Books

 The 7 Habits of Highly Effective People by Stephen Covey

-In The 7 Habits of Highly Effective People, Covey gives the reader actionable advice that anybody can apply to their own life.
-He goes deep into the power of accountability and being proactive by assuming responsibility for your life.
+In The 7 Habits of Highly Effective People, Covey delivers actionable advice applicable to anyone’s life.
+He explores accountability’s power and proactive behavior by taking responsibility for your circumstances.

-This book will teach you how to understand others before seeking to be understood.
-Productive people provide value first and become known as their go-to person in their industry.
-With this win-win mindset, you’ll foster positive relationships with others in and out of the workplace.
+This book teaches you to understand others before seeking understanding yourself.
+Productive people deliver value first and become their industry’s go-to resource.
+With this win-win mindset, you’ll cultivate positive relationships both inside and outside the workplace.

 2. Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy